Recent News

 trying-to-figure-out-if-he-has-been-dismissed

-Trying to figure out, why the employer dismissed him, when he didn’t receive the text message to come to work
+Trying to figure out, why the employer dismissed him, when he didn’t receive the text message to come to work.
+Gifts at work is also a ground for dismissal.

 What classifies as abandonment of employment?